signalbox/sdk-javascript/readme.md

 * **id** - The ID of the resource instance.
 * **options** - An object containing any keys supported by jQuery.ajax (including `success` and `error`).

 Makes a request to a resources destroy action, deleting the resource instance.
+The `success` and `error` callbacks are called with the arguments `response` and `xhr`.

 ## HTTP Verbs